srikanth-iyengar/karate-intellij-debugger/README.md

-# 🥋 Karate IntelliJ Debugger
+# 🥋 Karate Chop Debugger

 A powerful and intuitive IntelliJ plugin to **debug your Karate test cases** like never before.
 Say goodbye to cryptic console logs—step through your scenarios, inspect variables, and navigate through test files visually.